Spectral invariants with bulk, quasimorphisms and Lagrangian Floer theory: Seidel homomorphism with bulk

 of the boundary.
-Furthermore we may assume that the evaluation map $\text{\rm ev}_{+\infty}$ is a submersion on the zero set of this families of multisections.
+Furthermore we may assume that the evaluation map $\text{\rm ev}_{+\infty}$ is strongly submersive with respect to this CF-perturbations.

-Then, there exists a system of continuous families of multisections of the moduli space ${{\CM}}_{\ell}(H_\chi,J^H_\chi;*,z^H_{*};\alpha)$ such that they are transversal to $0$, compatible with the description of the boundary in Lemma \ref{PiupureBM} (3) and that $\text{\rm ev}_{+\infty}$ is a submersion on its zero set.
+Then, there exists a system of CF-perturbations of the moduli space ${{\CM}}_{\ell}(H_\chi,J^H_\chi;*,z^H_{*};\alpha)$ such that they are transversal to $0$, compatible with the description of the boundary in Lemma \ref{PiupureBM} (3) and that $\text{\rm ev}_{+\infty}$ is strongly submersive with respect thereto.